-The CO2 emissions on lease cars per FTE have increased.
-This is due to more travelling to the offices and the customer sites.

-The new lease policy, which has become effective from July 1st, 2021 is promoting electric driving.
+The CO_2 emissions on lease cars have decreased with 8,3% which is the result of the new lease policy, which has become effective from July 1st, 2021.
 Since the beginning of 2022, only Plug-in-hybrid or full electric cars could be leased.
-As of January 1st, 2023, only full electric cars can be leased.
-From then on, the number of full electric lease cars will increase more rapidly and, subsequently, meaning less fossil fuelled lease cars.
+From then on, the number of fossil fuelled lease cars decreased.
+In H1-2023 the number of full electric cars has increased with 25,8%.
+Business travel with private cars increased with 49,6% which has also to do with lifting the COVID-19 restrictions.